BEST TROUT MINI JIGS

 A light weight fishing rod will provide more feeling and more action when fishing to give you the ability to

 sense more strikes, and will also give you more action in feeling the fish fight on as you reel them in.
-A
+A longer

-the pressure off of the line so that the line doesn’t break and you won’t lose your fish.
+pressure off of the line so that the line doesn’t break and you won’t lose your fish.

 Fishing Reel: Light to Medium Weight Spinning Reel

 The spinning reel should match the spinning rod.
 Look for a reel for the line rating that you prefer to use.
+I

-pound test.
+test.
 So look for a reel that is rated to 4 or 6 pound test line.

 Fishing Line: 2 to 4 Pound Test Line

 Lighter line is easier to cast, and casts further with less weight needed to cast further.
-Lighter line will
+Lighter line will also

-trout to bite your jig.
+your jig.

 Trout Mini Jig Leader: 2 to 4 Pound Fluorocarbon Fishing Leader